GoogleFeud/ts-macros/README.md

 $test!(val, 1, 2, 3) // Transpiles to: [1 * (val ?
 2:1), 2 * (val ?
 2:1), 3 * (val ?
 2:1)]
 ```

+You can also use the OR and AND operators in if statements because those get simplified as well.

 ### Comparing literals

 ```ts